 4. Keep a journal.

-There are many ways to journal that can benefit your mental health and relieve stressors in your life — daily affirmations, venting, writing out gratitude, manifestation and more.
+There are many ways to journal that can benefit your mental health and relieve stress — daily affirmations, venting, writing out gratitude, manifestation and more.
 For those new to journaling and don’t know where to begin, there are many guided journals or mental health workbooks to get started.

 5. Maintain a routine.

-Similar to journaling, sometimes maintaining a schedule or planning your day out in the mornings can help prevent stressors.
+Maintaining a schedule or planning your day out in the mornings can also help prevent stressors.
 Writing in a physical planner — not your online Google Calendar — can help you remember all of the things you need to do that day, week, month or year, and it allows you to take a break from your screens, even just for 10 minutes.
 Plus, many planners have different focuses, including self-care, mindfulness and physical activity.

 6. Surround yourself with as much “good” news as you can.

-The news cycle can be ugly.
-Constantly reading or hearing about the worst things going on in the world can seriously be detrimental to one’s mental health.
+The news cycle has been be ugly, to say the least.
+Constantly reading or hearing about the worst things happening in the world can seriously be detrimental to one’s mental health.
 But there are positive things happening in the world, too.